LizCira/gwc_hello_git/README.md

 Now laptop #1 and laptop #2 are both in sync with what's on github, and you can continue working.

-### 9. Branching, merging, reverting, merge conflicts and open source... we're out of time!
+### 9. Branching, merging, reverting, merge conflicts... hey look, we're out of time!

 j/k lol.
 We might not be out of time.
 If we're not, here's a few more things to try.